MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/python-libraries-interpreter.md

 ---

-# How to install Python libraries and interpreter (Microsoft Machine Learning Server)
+# How to install Python libraries and interpreter (Machine Learning Server)

 This page is a placeholder for future content.